YouTube

 FRIENDLY LOCALS

-The driver hung around for me before dropping me off at the train station.
-Now bear in mind this is a night train where I’m getting dropped of in the middle of the night in Bukhara.
+The driver waited before dropping me at the train station, where I’d be arriving in Bukhara in the middle of the night.
 I was sharing a room with 3 other locals who seemed to get the fright of their life when I white guy walked in.

 David Simpson wearing a fur hat and seated in the middle of the street in Khiva, Uzbekistan.
 Crossing in Uzbekistan and the train to Bukhara